 Thursday, January 31, 2013

-The same week I get my first check from the google tube from ads rolling in clips from Wavelenghth, the failed video show that inspired this blog, I found this.
-It's an air check from the UPN incarnation of the show, obviously from the closing years of the twentieth century.
+Same week I get my first check from google tube for old Wavelenghth (the failed video show that inspired this blog) clips, I find this.
+It's an air check from the UPN incarnation of the show, which aired the closing years of the twentieth century.
 I was surprised to be reunited with this aritfact, complete with my handwriting.
 To answer your question, yes I bought it.

 Tuesday, August 28, 2012